brisbanemakerspace/bms-wiki/howto/org-structure.md

 ![bms_org_structure.drawio.png](/admin/bms_org_structure.drawio.png)

 ## Management Committee
-The management committee is responsible for the *administration* and *governance* of the association and is accountable to *all Voting Members*.
+The management committee (or just committee for short) is responsible for the *administration* and *governance* of the association and is accountable to *all Volunteer Members*.
 These are defined in section 17 of our constitution.

 ### President
 The president’s primary responsibility is to ensure that the management committee governs effectively and to help the association pursue its objects.